 12. Obtain the list of payroll disbursements and meeting minutes of the governing board, if applicable.
 Scan these documents to identify and report whether there are any payments or approval of payments to employees that may constitute bonuses, advances, or gifts.

-We inspected payroll records for the year and identified no instances which would indicate payments to employees that may constitute bonuses, advances, or gifts.
+We inspected payroll records for the year and identified no payments that may constitute bonuses, advances, or gifts.

 State Audit Law